adnanq2004/project1/README.md

 ## Bugs
 - As stated previously, our shell's mathematical capabilities are questionable when there are multiple operands involved
+- it's possible to try and cd into a regular file, and have that displayed as part of the directory, but no change in your actual file directory

 ## Function Headers
 - char ** parse_by_string(char * line, char * string);